 It is easy to sometimes overlook bathroom faucets and see them as nothing more than an incidental detail.
 However, their design can impact and set the tone for the whole room.
-If you have not shopped for faucets for a few years, you are in for a shock when you see the vast array of styles, functions and finishes they are available in nowadays.
+If you have not shopped for faucets for a few years, you are in for a shock when you see the vast array of styles, functions, and finishes they are available nowadays.

 Before you visit a showroom or contact PlumbTile, think carefully about your current lifestyle and how much the new faucets will be used.
 If you don’t think it will be used very much, a more aesthetically pleasing, less functional facet would suit, whereas if you have children and/or a large household of people, you will want something robust.

 Along with the three main factors outlined above, you need to also consider your available budget.
 Have a figure in your head that you know you can afford to spend, but know that in order to get the precise look and functionality you want, you may have to compromise in some way.
-For instance, in order to get the type of faucets you want with the functionality you want, you may have to opt for the less expensive material or finish.
+For instance, in order to get the type of faucets you want with the functionality you want, you may have to opt for a less expensive material or finish.

 It doesn’t need to be as intimidating as it first feels when you are looking for bathroom faucets.
-As long as you keep in mind the above considerations and do as much research as you possibly can, understanding the differences in styles, functions and fits, before locking in and deciding to buy something, you will have a much more rewarding and enjoyable time shopping for faucets.
+As long as you keep in mind the above considerations and do as much research as you possibly can, understanding the differences in styles, functions, and fits, before locking in and deciding to buy something, you will have a much more rewarding and enjoyable time shopping for faucets.